dgomespt/symfony-vue-example/README.md

 ## Unit tests

+There are some unit and integration tests included.

-Run the unit test suite with
+Run the unit test suite with:
 ```
 docker-compose exec php-fpm ./bin/phpunit
 ```